yurimarca/build-ml-pipeline-for-short-term-rental-prices/README.md

 ```

 - In the `run.py` file, sample data is filtered according to the defined price range (hydra config) and valid NYC locations.
-Also, duplicated data is removed.
+Also, duplicated rows are removed.
 - Results show there are many NaN cells still present in the dataset, as we noticed during EDA.
+This highlights the need to handle NaNs in the inference pipeline that should be used for training and inference.

 ```bash
 > mlflow run . -P steps=basic_cleaning